rgardn14-max/megr2157-portfolio/docs/assignments/A03/index.md

 ### Design Requirements, Cross-Section, and Hand Calculation

 The bar was designed from aluminum with a maximum axial deflection of 0.009 in and an applied tensile load between 300 and 500 lbf.
-I selected a 400 lbf load, a Young’s Modulus of \(10.0 \times 10^6\) psi, and a circular diameter of 0.250 in, giving a cross-sectional area of approximately 0.04909 in².
-Using the direct-tension equation \(\delta = FL/AE\) and solving for length, the required bar length was calculated to be approximately 11.045 in.
+I selected a 400 lbf load, a Young’s Modulus of 10.0 × 10^6 psi, and a circular diameter of 0.250 in, giving a cross-sectional area of approximately 0.04909 in².

+Using the direct-tension equation:

+δ = FL / AE

+and solving for length:

+L = δAE / F

+the required bar length was calculated to be approximately 11.045 in.

 ![Hand Calculation](HandCalc1.jpg)

 ### Parametric CAD Setup and Model Verification

 In SolidWorks, I created global variables for load, elastic modulus, maximum deflection, diameter, area, and length.
-The circular sketch diameter was linked to the `Diameter` variable, while the extrusion depth was linked to the calculated `Length` variable so the geometry would update automatically.
+The circular sketch diameter was linked to the Diameter variable, while the extrusion depth was linked to the calculated Length variable so the geometry would update automatically.
 I temporarily changed one design parameter to verify that the model was parametric, then returned it to the final geometry of 0.250 in diameter and approximately 11.045 in length.

 ![SolidWorks Global Variables](GlobalVariables.jpg)